iliyakolesnikov/Praktika/README.md

-# Max Finder Project
+# Min Finder Project
-findMax() - finds the maximum element in a vector
+findMin() - finds the minimum element in a vector